 - Cut back on alcohol consumption: Drinking excessive amounts of alcohol can cause high blood pressure, a major risk factor for having a heart attack.
 While the research remains inconsistent on alcohol consumption as a cause of GERD, some studies have demonstrated that alcohol can contribute to its progression.
 If alcohol aggravates your GERD, your doctor may recommend that you limit or avoid consumption.

 - Quit smoking, today: Smoking is a major risk factor for heart disease.
-It can damage the cells that line the blood vessels, causing them to thicken and narrow, thereby allowing clots to form, which can in turn block blood flow to the heart.
-A study published in Gut shows that cigarette smoking can also increase the occurrence of acid reflux.
+It can damage the cells that line the blood vessels, causing them to thicken and narrow, thereby allowing clots to form, which can, in turn, block blood flow to the heart.
+A study published in the journal Best Practice & Research Clinical Gastroenterology showed that cigarette smoking can also increase the occurrence of acid reflux.
 If you have tried independently to quit smoking but have not been able to kick the habit, talk to your doctor today about cessation programs and support groups in your community.

 - Try acupuncture or meditation: Alternative treatments, such as acupuncture and meditation, are both immune boosters and stress reducers that have consistently shown that they can improve GERD symptoms in patients.